surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
+	* Added a "Site Address to Register" information field to the SSO &gt; Premium Licenses settings page.
 	* Added a compatibility filter for Yoast WooCommerce SEO presenters to avoid conflicting markup.
 * **Bugfixes**
 	* Fixed a possible Schema type conflict for the site organization with a custom home page Schema type.